Physician Credentialing and Delineation of Clinical Privileges in Emergency Medicine

 - When a physician applies for reappointment to the medical staff and for clinical privileges, including renewal, addition, or rescission of privileges, the reappraisal process must include assessment of current competence by the ED medical director;

-- The ED medical director will, with the input of department members, determine the means by which each emergency physician will maintain competence and skills and the mechanism by which to monitor the proficiency of each physician.
+- The ED medical director will, with the input of department members, determine the means by which each emergency physician will maintain competence and skills and the mechanism by which the proficiency of each physician will be monitored.